PLI “Safe Return” Policy for In-Person Programs

 Why You Should Attend

-Lawyers counseling businesses should have a solid foundation in the principles of antitrust law and an understanding of the latest antitrust developments in order to advise their clients effectively.
-The consequences of running afoul of antitrust rules can be costly: federal and state government enforcement actions, jail time for executives, treble damages litigation, class actions, and adverse publicity are all risks when companies step over the line.
-Do you have the tools needed to help your clients avoid making costly mistakes without stopping them from engaging in lawful activity, so that they can accomplish their business goals?
+Lawyers counseling businesses need a solid foundation in antitrust law principles and an understanding of the latest antitrust developments in order to advise their clients effectively.
+The consequences of running afoul of antitrust rules can be substantial: federal and state government enforcement actions, jail time for executives, treble damages, class actions, and adverse publicity.
+Get the tools you need to help your clients avoid making costly mistakes while still lawfully accomplishing their business goals.
 Attend this program and learn when to say “no” and when to say “yes” and how to provide practical answers to the antitrust questions your clients will ask.

 What You Will Learn

 - How can you avoid antitrust risk in intellectual property licenses?
 What do you need to know when participating in industry standard setting or licensing “standards essential patents”?
-Are NPEs (non-practicing entities) at risk of violating antitrust law?
 When are patent acquisitions at risk?
 How are the lower courts ruling on settlements of patent litigation after the Supreme Court decision in FTC v.
 Actavis?

 - What do you do if you learn about price fixing at your company?
 When is it wise to self-report and seek leniency?
 Is extradition to the U.S. and jail time for foreign executives a real risk?

 This program is intended for in-house corporate counsel, attorneys in government and private practice, and other allied professionals with responsibility for, or interest in, antitrust matters.